|Position:||University of Nebraska Athletics|

-Under Boehm's supervision, Coach Connie Yori's women's basketball program has enjoyed the most success in school history over the past eight years.
-The Husker women have earned six NCAA Tournament bids, including a pair of NCAA Sweet 16 appearances in 2010 and 2013 and two more trips to the NCAA second round.
-The Huskers have produced the four highest single-season win totals in NU history over the past five years.
-The Big Red have also finished the season ranked in the top 25 in four of the past five seasons - the first four top-25 final national rankings in school history.
+Under Boehm's supervision, the Nebraska women's basketball program has enjoyed the most success stretch in school history, earning six NCAA Tournament bids, including a pair of NCAA Sweet 16 appearances in 2010 and 2013.
+The Huskers have produced the four highest single-season win totals in NU history over the past six years.
+The Big Red have finished the season ranked in the top 25 in four of the past six seasons - the first four top-25 final national rankings in school history.

 In 2013-14, Nebraska won its first-ever women's basketball conference tournament title, claiming the Big Ten crown with a 3-0 run in Indianapolis.

 Boehm also played a lead role in bringing NCAA Tournament basketball to Lincoln for the first time since 1993, as the Husker women played host to the NCAA Lincoln Regional.
 Eventual national champion UConn, Texas A&M, DePaul and BYU battled for a spot in the 2014 NCAA Women's Final Four.
 The two sessions attracted well over 17,000 fans.